durcij/durchburch/README.md

 The website is very simple and clean.

-Contains logos that link to LinkedIn, GitHub, YouTube, and DeviantArt, Twitter, and Teespring.
-There's also a mailto link to my email account.
+Contains logos that link to LinkedIn, GitHub, YouTube, and DeviantArt, Twitter, Teespring, and Facebook page.

 Also contains a blog and a blog archive.